 Request that the configuration JSON be printed to standard out before it is updated.
 In this case "updated" means applied to the active config.
 When osquery starts it performs an initial update from the config plugin.
 To quickly debug the content retrieved by custom config plugins use this in tandem with

 Force osqueryd to kill previously-running daemons.
 The daemon will check for an existing "pidfile".
 If found, and if it contains a pid of a process named "osqueryd", the process will be killed.

 Path to the daemon pidfile mutex.
 The file is used to prevent multiple osqueryd processes starting.

 Disable userland watchdog process. osqueryd uses a watchdog process to monitor the memory and CPU utilization of threads executing the query schedule.
 If any performance limit is violated the "worker" process will be restarted.

+-1 compared to disabling the watchdog outright as the worker/watcher concept is used for extensions autoloading too.
 The watchdog "profiles" can be overridden for Memory and CPU Utilization.

 If this value is non-0 the watchdog level (